uqlibrary/fez-frontend/README.md

   It does two things:

   - Prevent direct commits to the staging branch.
-  - Run eslint automatically before every local commit
+  - Run `prettier-eslint` automatically before every local commit

 - Run the following in the project root directory to prevent accidental merges from the staging branch: